Sunday Service Team

 In order to best equip our volunteers and ensure the safety of all, we have the following application process

 - Please click here to sign up if you are interested in volunteering: CM Volunteer Sign-Up

-- Please fill out the application and send it to Laura at [email protected].
-We will contact you so that a visit to a class of your choice can be arranged.
+- Please fill out the application and it will be submitted online.
+Be sure to fill out your references and send to firstname.lastname@example.org We will contact you so that a visit to a class of your choice can be arranged.

 - You are required to complete an application and provide three references before joining a volunteer team.